Maimonator/telewrap/README.md

 * First use telegram's `@BotFather` to create your bot and receive its `token`
-* run `telewrapper.py configure [token]`  to configure telewrapper to send you a message send `/subscribe [username]` with a username that will identify your uid
+* run `telewrapper.py configure [token]`  to configure telewrapper to send you a message
+	* On telegram, go to the chat with your new bot and send `/subscribe [username]` with a username that will identify your uid
 * run `sudo telewrapper.py install -u [users]` where `users` is a list of users you want to send them a message
 * now just add `telewrap` before any cmdline you'd like to execute `telewrap sleep 5`